kubos/kubos/docs/app-docs/app-guide.rst

 APIs
 ----

-User's may write applications in the language of their choice.
+Users may write applications in the language of their choice.
 However, Kubos provides APIs to assist and simplify with application development for use with one of our preferred languages.

 Our supported languages for mission applications are: